lsj0410/tale/_posts/2022-08-19-Issues-with-Rendering-on-Github-Pages.md

 Another problem was that the math went rather weird.
 In the end the problem was not resolved and I removed the tables.

+220823 update) The problem with maths mentioned above was the multiline equations not splitting.
+Using `markdown.GFM` and six backslashes instead of two for line breaks solved the problem.
+(See 4.)

 # 4. Multi-line equations were not numbered

 I added `begin{equation}`, `end{equation}` and changed `aligned` to `split`.